 About me

-I am a PhD student in the Computer Science Department at the University of Maryland, College Park, advised by Dr. Pratap Tokekar.
-My research interests lie in the learning algorithms, deep learning in particular, and their applications in robotics perception and planning.
+I am a Robotics and Visual Computing Researcher at Nokia Bell Labs.
+I work primarily on robot perception and planning.
+My general research interests lie in the learning algorithms, deep learning in particular, and their applications in robotics perception and planning.

 I completed my MTech and BTech in 2017 from IIT Kharagpur in Electronics and Electrical Communication Engineering, specializing in Visual Information and Embedded Systems.
 I also earned a minor in Computer Science and Engineering.
 At IIT Kharagpur, I conducted research with Dr. Amrith Krishna and Dr. Pawan Goyal in word segmentation and poetry-to-prose conversion for Sanskrit.
 Before joining the PhD program, I worked for two years at American Express India with the Machine Learning and Data Science Team to build and leverage deep learning for credit and fraud risk management.

 This summer I interned with Nokia Bell Labs, working on local planning problems with my mentors Dr. Matthew Andrews and Jeongran Lee.
 Previous summer I was supported by Kulkarni Foundation Summer Research Fellowship for research work at UMD.
 In the summer 2021, I interned at Comcast with the Applied AI for CX team on improving the maintenance truck scheduling with learning techniques.
-Prior to joining the PhD program, I have interned with American Express in 2015 with the Commerce Data Science team and with FlytBase Labs (formerly NavStik Labs) in 2016.
+Prior to joining the PhD program, I interned with American Express in 2015 with the Commerce Data Science team and with FlytBase Labs (formerly NavStik Labs) in 2016.